Skip to content

 I'm filling out Section 2 of my Blueprint: How I Work.
 Interview me about my client journey from first touchpoint to close.
 Ask about: how I onboard, how I deliver, my capacity, engagement length, what I won't take on, and any frameworks I use.
 One question at a time.
 Format each answer for the template.

-This is the section that changes everything.
-Paste their actual language, not your marketing copy.
+The section that changes everything.
+Their actual language, not your marketing copy.

 paste this into Claude to get help filling this section